Programs and Services

 - Profiles of the EOAN members in our by-weekly e-newsletters.

-- Participation in agri-food conferences and trade shows to increase the visibility of local food.
+- Participation in agri-food conferences and trade shows to increase the visibility of local food such as Eco Farm Day.

 - The Agri-Tour program ran from 1995 to 2011 by the UCFO and the EOAN and was a great event to attract consumers to local food farms and businesses.

-- The EOAN supports the annual Eastern Organic Garlic Festival and Market, held in Cornwall in 2020, in partnership with the Kozroots Garlic and Herb Farm.
-Plans are underway for the 2021 edition of the garlic festival and market.
+- The EOAN supports the annual Eastern Organic Garlic Festival and Market, in partnership with the Kozroots Garlic and Herb Farm.

 - The EOAN supported the 2019 Field to Fork food festival.